 Time to first contact tells you how quickly your team reaches out after a loss.
 Policyholders judge the entire claims experience by this first interaction.
 Long delays usually create extra calls and complaints.
 Strong teams track the median time to first contact and the percentage of claims contacted within a set window, such as 24 hours.

 Touches per claim shows how many handoffs a file goes through before resolution.
 High touch counts suggest unclear workflows or files bouncing between adjusters.
 Low touch counts on complex claims can indicate rushed handling or inadequate documentation.
 This KPI helps teams find the right balance between speed and appropriate review.
+Enterprise claims management operations use this metric to redesign workflows that create unnecessary steps.

 Average cost per claim gives a financial view of performance.
 Rising costs may come from inflation, larger losses, or inconsistent investigations.
 Segmenting this KPI by product, geography, and claim type helps leaders spot where costs drift away from expected ranges.
+For property and casualty claims, tracking average cost by peril and severity band gives the most useful signal.

 Reopened claims and claims processed per adjuster round out the claims picture.
 Reopened files often reveal incomplete investigations or rushed settlements.
 Throughput per adjuster helps managers balance caseloads and spot early burnout.
 Customer satisfaction at claim close gives the final signal of whether the entire experience worked the way it should.